5 dead in Hurricane Florence, including mom and infant

 Five people, including an infant, were killed as Florence battered the North Carolina coast on Friday.
-The hurricane was downgraded to a tropical storm at 4:45 p.m. but still remains dangerous.
+The hurricane was downgraded to a tropical storm but still remains dangerous.

 None of the victims below have been identified.